speedybits/b4m_turtlebot3/b4m_bridge.md

 In the case that a malformed message is received by the b4m_bridge node, the node should ignore the message and continue processing other messages.

 # Topics/Services
-Input Topic: Robot publishes sensor data (e.g., camera feed, positional data) to this topic.
+Input Topic: Robot publishes sensor data (e.g., speech-to-text, positional data) to this topic.
 Output Topic: b4m_bridge node publishes instructions for the robot (e.g., move commands, interaction cues) to this topic.
 Message Types: Define relevant message structures, for example:
 Sensor data: Image, Odometry, or custom message types.